Stop trying to shake off your uncomfortable feelings....

 Here’s the first of my 10 relationship truths to help you love better.

-Relationship Tip #1: Stop trying to shake off your uncomfortable feelings.
+Relationship Tip #1: Stop trying to shake off your negative feelings.

-When you’re feeling sad … or lonely … or rejected … or powerless, stop employing whatever your strategy has always been to squash it and instead give some attention to the feeling that’s making you so uncomfortable.
+When you’re feeling sad … or lonely … or rejected … or powerless, or angry, anxious, frustrated, irritable, upset, or in a dark mood, stop employing whatever your strategy has always been to squash it and instead give some attention to the feeling that’s making you so uncomfortable.

 The more energy you put into trying NOT to feel something, the more likely you are to prolong that feeling (and prolong your go-to behavior in response to that feeling, which probably cues your Waltz of Pain with your partner.